BAUDOTlab/gastruloid_timeserie_scRNA-seq/README.md

 ### 2. Run the cellRank analysis

-To run the Jupyter notebook, the `veloRossi` environment was set.
+To run the Jupyter notebook, the `cellRank` environment was set.
 The Figure 5.b and Figure 5.c were obtained from the cellRank analysis.

 ```
-conda activate veloRossi
+conda activate cellRank
 jupyter nbconvert --execute --to html cellRank_WOT_lab_4_days_scpMerge.nbconvert.ipynb
 ```